 Healthy Hypertension Diet Recipes

 The DASH diet (Dietary Approaches to Stop Hypertension) is a proven remedy to keep your blood pressure in check.
 It involves eating foods high in nutrients and low in sodium.
 However, a healthy diet is also thought to be boring.
-Worry not, we have listed some tasty and healthy recipes below for you to enjoy.
+Worry not, we have listed some tasty and healthy hypertension diet recipes below for you to enjoy.

 What Is Hypertension?

 When you’re diagnosed with hypertension, the first thing your doctor will ask you to do is make certain changes in your diet.
 Don’t get disheartened listening to the long list of dos and dont’s!
 A healthy diet is not a boring diet, and there’s a lot you can do to keep your meals and snacks interesting.
 The most commonly prescribed diet for hypertensive people is the DASH diet – we’ve compiled a list of recipes in line with this diet to help you keep your meals interesting.